gnn-tracking/gnn_tracking/environments/README.md

 ## Pick the right file

-* `minimal.yml`: The environment that is being used for testing with github actions
+* `minimal`: The environment that is being used for testing with github actions
-* `default.yml`: Full environment including setup for helper repositories for GPU.
+* `default`: Full environment including setup for helper repositories for GPU.
    Should work for Linux and Windows
-* `macos.yml`: Full environment including setup helper repositories for CPU for Macos.
+* `macos`: Full environment including setup helper repositories for CPU for Macos.

 ## Install it